openfaas/docs/docs/architecture/watchdog.md

 ## of-watchdog

-of-watchdog is our next-generation watchdog which is in incubation within our [openfaas-incubator organisation](https://github.com/openfaas-incubator).
+of-watchdog is the next-generation of the OpenFaaS watchdog component hosted in the [openfaas-incubator organisation](https://github.com/openfaas-incubator).

 <a href="/architecture/watchdog-modes.png"><img src="/architecture/watchdog-modes.png"></a>

 *Pictured: various modes for the of-watchdog component*

-This version of the of-watchdog brings new features for high-throughput systems.
-The primary difference is the ability to keep a process warm between invocations.
-The classic watchdog forks one process per request giving the highest level of portability, but the newer version enables a mode where that same process can be re-used repeatedly to offset the latency of forking.
+This version of the of-watchdog brings new features for high-throughput and enables re-use of expensive resources such as database connection pools or machine-learning models.
+The primary difference is the ability to keep the function process warm between invocations.
+The classic watchdog forks one process per request giving the highest level of portability, but the newer version enables a `http` mode where that same process can be re-used repeatedly to offset the latency of forking.

 * [Read more on the of-watchdog](https://github.com/openfaas-incubator/of-watchdog)

+The `http` mode of the of-watchdog uses [custom templates](https://github.com/openfaas-incubator/of-watchdog#2-http-modehttp).